burgerga/shinyTime/README.md

 ## Usage

-As the `shinyTime` package mimics the existing shiny functionality, using the package is easy.
-Some examples of adding an input widget to the UI:
+As the `shinyTime` package mimics the existing shiny functionality, using the package is easy:

 ``` r
 ui <- fluidPage(